 Many of these exchange programs make study abroad available to URI students at a modest cost.
 The study abroad director and advisors help students who wish to participate in these or other approved academic programs in choosing the appropriate programs, obtaining prior approval for courses to be taken abroad, and retaining matriculated status at URI during their absence from campus.
 Most forms of financial aid are applicable to study abroad.
 For more information, contact the Office of International Education and National Student Exchange.

-The University provides a full range of undergraduate and graduate course offerings during two five-week sessions on the Kingston and Providence campuses.
+The University provides a full range of undergraduate and graduate course offerings during two five-week sessions and a ten week session on the Kingston and Providence campuses.
 Courses begin immediately after Commencement and are offered during day and evenings as well as on-line.
 Summer intensives are offered at varying dates in the alternate session, and a number of special programs, including study in foreign countries, internships, and clinical placements, are available.
 Students may attend either or both campuses and enroll in any summer session.
 Students who are not matriculated at URI who are expecting to apply summer credit to their academic degree program are advised to obtain prior approval from their home campus before registering.
 Maximum course load is seven credits per summer session, including simultaneous courses in the alternate session.
 Exceptions are allowed with permission of the student’s academic dean.

 The University provides a unique range of undergraduate and graduate course offerings during the winter session.
 This mini-semester, approximately in the 3 week period between January 2 and the day before the spring semester begins, consists of credit-bearing courses that offer new value-added experiences to students not possible during standard semesters.
 Examples may include but are not limited to: travel courses (domestic and international); gateway courses or modules to help students catch up; experiential learning opportunities, including student research, projects, service learning, and internships; high-demand laboratory and/or clinical courses; and popular general education or other existing courses.
 Maximum course load is 4 credits.
 Students who are not matriculated at URI who are expecting to apply Winter J-term credit to their academic degree program are advised to obtain prior approval from their home campus before registering.
 Federal financial aid is not available, however discounted tuition is offered.
 Registration occurs in the fall semester.
 Winter J-term courses will be shown on student transcripts.
 Students are not eligible to graduate in this Winter J-term session.
 However, students completing their final course during this session should confirm spring graduation eligibility with their Dean’s Office prior to registration.